Improved decision making with similarity based machine learning: Applications in chemistry: Acknowledgement

 \section{Acknowledgement}

-Icons used in Figures~\ref{fig:banana},\ref{fig:enamine} and \ref{fig:berlin} were created by Freepik, \texttt{photo3idea\_studio}, Victoruler, Maxim Basinski Premium and Monkik of flaticon.com.
+Icons used in Figures~\ref{fig:banana},\ref{fig:enamine} and S16. were created by Freepik, \texttt{photo3idea\_studio}, Victoruler, Maxim Basinski Premium and Monkik of flaticon.com.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 772834).
+This research is part of the University of Toronto’s Acceleration Consortium, which receives funding from the Canada First Research Excellence Fund (CFREF).
 Part of this research was performed while GFvR was visiting the Institute for Pure and Applied Mathematics (IPAM), which is supported by the National Science Foundation (Grant No. DMS-1925919).